xief001/HALS/Readme.md

 2. Installation

-   The MECAT self-correction and assembly software is required to run HALS.
+   The [MECAT](https://github.com/xiaochuanle/MECAT) self-correction and assembly software is required to run HALS.
    * The source files in 'src' folder can be complied to generate a 'bin' folder by running Makefile: make all.
-   * Put MECAT and the 'bin' folder to your $PATH: export PATH=PATH2MECAT:$PATH and export PATH=PATH2bin:$PATH, respectively.
+   * Put MECAT and the 'bin' folder to your $PATH: `export PATH=PATH2MECAT:$PATH` and `export PATH=PATH2bin:$PATH`, respectively.

 3. Inputs
    * Long reads in FASTA format.